Bingley St Ives

 Bingley Angling Club, and Aire Valley Archers.

 Some 300,000 people per year visit the country park.

 History

 The St. Ives area is known to have been inhabited from at least the Neolithic or Bronze Age from artifacts left behind.

-Up until the Dissolution of the Monasteries in 1540 the land was divided between the monks of Rievaulx Abbey and Drax Priory.
+Until the Dissolution of the Monasteries in 1540 the land was divided between the monks of Rievaulx Abbey and Drax Priory.